stroiladrian/CivicaS/README.md

-# Take You There
+# CivicaS

-A web application for sharing and discovering places around the world.
+A web application for sharing and discovering civic spaces and public places around the world.

 ## Features